NVIDIA/aistore/docs/ha.md

 ### Target Smap recovery

-Gateways have no data mountpaths, so their persistent cluster-level metadata resides under `ConfigDir`.
+AIS gateways have no data mountpaths, so their persistent cluster-level metadata resides under `ConfigDir`.
 Storage targets have both `ConfigDir` and data mountpaths.

-A target normally loads and persists its Smap under `ConfigDir`.
-In addition, it keeps a best-effort backup copy on a single HRW-selected mountpath.
-The `ConfigDir` copy is always preferred: when it loads successfully, the mountpath backup is neither compared nor merged.
+A target normally loads and persists its cluster map (Smap) under `ConfigDir`.
+In addition, it maintains a backup copy on a single HRW-selected mountpath.
+Writing and maintaining this backup is best-effort: a backup failure does not prevent an Smap update from completing.

+> Best-effort applies to persisting that backup, not to validating cluster identity during recovery.

+The `ConfigDir` copy is always preferred.
+When it loads successfully, mountpath backups are neither scanned nor compared.

-If the `ConfigDir` copy is missing or invalid at startup, the target scans all available mountpaths for Smap backups.
+If the `ConfigDir` copy is missing or invalid at startup, the target scans all available mountpaths.

+> The HRW-selected location may have changed since the last write.

+Missing, unreadable, and invalid backup copies are simply ignored, but NOTE:

-When multiple valid copies are found, the copy with the highest version is selected; the presence of multiple copies is reported (logged) but is not fatal.
+When multiple valid backups have the same cluster UUID, the copy with the highest Smap version is selected and the presence of multiple copies is logged.
+Valid backups with different cluster UUIDs constitute a fatal cluster-integrity error (`cie#100`): their versions are not comparable, and selecting either copy could associate the target with the wrong cluster.

+A recovered Smap seeds startup discovery and registration with the last-known cluster UUID and member endpoints.
+Normal startup reconciliation and subsequent Smap distribution replace this recovered view with current cluster membership.
-The recovered Smap serves as a bootstrap seed, not as a competing source of truth.
-When the target self-joins, it reports the recovered cluster UUID and last-known member endpoints.
-A starting primary can thereby preserve cluster identity while rebuilding current membership from node registrations.
+In particular, a starting primary can preserve cluster identity while reconstructing membership from node registrations.

-This intentionally differs from bucket metadata (BMD).
-BMD contains critical bucket identity and properties and is stored redundantly, with consistency checks across target mountpaths.
-Smap is largely reconstructed from node self-joins, so a single best-effort recovery copy is sufficient.
+This intentionally differs from bucket metadata (BMD):

+- BMD contains critical bucket identity and properties and is stored redundantly across target mountpaths.
+- Smap is largely reconstructed from node self-joins, so maintaining a single mountpath backup is sufficient.

 ### Election